kyriosaa/java-practice/APCSA/exam/test-1/MCQ.md

         if(x % 2 == 0 && x / 3 == 1)
             System.out.print("Yes");

-    For what values of *x* will the word "Yes" be printed when the code segment is executed?
+    For what values of <code>x</code> will the word "Yes" be printed when the code segment is executed?
     - (A) 0
     - (B) 4
     - (C) Whenever x is even and x is not divisible by 3